Burgyn/burgyn.github.io/_posts/2019-12-06-date-time-provider.markdown

 }
 ```

-The normal used in the method is the same as when you use the `DateTime`.
+The common usage in the method is the same as when you use the `DateTime`.

 ```CSharp